LatrecheYasser/pneumonia-detector/README.md

   You love terminals ? there is also a CLI utility for you, check the is_pneumo.py script

+## How to use it?

 #### The Web Application
-we made an easy web application to use just one page to load and see the reasults the first step is to load the image fro the 'Upload your X-ray ' button
+We made a simple web application to load and see the reasults

+The first step is to load the image using the 'Upload your X-ray ' button
 ![main page](/imgs/Main-page.png)

 and the Second step is to see the results by clicking on the  'See the Results' Button
 ![Results](/imgs/Result.png)